FilipRachunek/ChessVideo/README.md

 **Note:** The finished video still contains some hard-coded text referencing the BrainKing.com game server.
 Hopefully, I’ll finally remove it over time.

 The application requires **Java 25** or higher and runs on **Spring Boot 4**.
-To successfully generate a video, at least one valid PGN file must be placed in the `data/pgn` subfolder (a sample game should be there).
+To successfully generate a video, at least one valid PGN file must be placed in the `data/pgn` subfolder.

+A sample game `8672028.pgn` should be there.
+Watch the generated video: https://www.youtube.com/watch?v=rcx2SzGTmWw

 The Gradle `build` task uses PMD and SpotBugs for static code analysis and, of course, runs all tests.